We believe that the highest quality health care results from working together using a patient-centered medical home model.

 To provide, to the best of your ability, an accurate and complete medical history and pertinent medical records needed to assure proper evaluation and treatment.
 This includes all current prescription medications, over-the-counter products, herbal and dietary supplements and any allergies or sensitivities.

 To clearly communicate your personal health care and wellness goals and ask questions to ensure a clear understanding of your condition and treatment plan.

 To follow a mutually agreed upon treatment plan as a fully empowered team member.

-To participate in your health care as part of your involvement in the medical home.
+To participate in your health care decisions along with your healthcare provider and medical team.

 To be respectful and considerate of other patients, staff and facilities.

 To be on time for appointments and promptly notify Student Health Services when you are unable to keep them.